Digital bit-wise XOR

 The Vernam Cipher is based on the principle that each plaintext

 character from a message is 'mixed' with one character from a key stream.

-If a truely random key stream is used, the result will be a truely
+If a truly random key stream is used, the result will be a truly

 'random' ciphertext which bears no relation to the original plaintext.

 In that case the cipher is similar to the unbreakable

 As it was generally used with teleprinters